 ©The Fred Rogers Company

-The Arthur Vining Davis Foundations (AVDF) are known nationally and globally for our nearly 50-year history of support for public television.
-Early AVDF philanthropic partnerships included PBS stations such as WGBH (Boston), WETA (D.C.), WNET (New York) and KQED (San Francisco).
-Since 1974, the Arthur Vining Davis Foundations' Trustees' focus has been on national broadcasts for children’s educational programs with lasting value such as Arthur, Cyberchase, Reading Rainbow, Between the Lions and the newly launched mathematics program Peg + Cat.
-Our most visible and longstanding philanthropic partnership has been with award-winning documentary filmmaker Ken Burns, who we began supporting in 1987.
+The Arthur Vining Davis Foundations are known nationally and globally for their 50-year history of support for public television.
+Early AVDF philanthropic partnerships included PBS stations such as WGBH (Boston), WETA (D.C.), WQED (Pittsburgh), WNET (New York) and KQED (San Francisco).

 Submitted material related to the grant proposal will not be returned.